Test fit for arms

 One-on-one (you build) classes please call for a date of your choice.

-A three hundred dollar deposit will hold the date you choose.
+A five hundred dollar deposit will hold the date you choose.
 The balance is due the first day of class.

 Send check to Bill Kappel 1115s 100e Ephraim, Ut 84627